codio-gcse-2014/webdev-1/.guides/sections.md

 > When **the mouse button is released**, do **throw a bird**

 ### Using HTML to create an event listener
-In an earlier chapter, we created an event listener from within the HTML like this
+In an earlier section, we created an event listener from within the HTML like this

 ```html
 <img src="/img/cow.jpg" onclick="moo();">